sjanhunen/dokimazo/papers/one-question.rst

    [Psa 51:2-4, 6, 10, 16-17 KJV] 2 Wash me throughly from mine iniquity, and cleanse me from my sin.
 3 For I acknowledge my transgressions: and my sin [is] ever before me.
 4 Against thee, thee only, have I sinned, and done [this] evil in thy sight: that thou mightest be justified when thou speakest, [and] be clear when thou judgest. ...
 6 Behold, thou desirest truth in the inward parts: and in the hidden [part] thou shalt make me to know wisdom. ...
 10 Create in me a clean heart, O God; and renew a right spirit within me. ...
 16 For thou desirest not sacrifice; else would I give [it]: thou delightest not in burnt offering.
 17 The sacrifices of God [are] a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.

-David's encounter with the truth led to a broken spirit and a broken heart.
-When David acknowledged his sin, he didn't go make a burnt offering to God.
-He acknowledged that he just couldn't do it without God's help: that is what God wanted more than burnt offerings.
+David's encounter with the truth of his failure led to a broken spirit and a broken heart.
+David knew that what God was really after wasn't the burnt offerings and the sacrifices.

+When David acknowledged his sin, he didn't just go make a burnt offering to God.
+He acknowledged the source of the problem.
 This is something God does not despise.

+Old Covenant: The Law was an encounter with the Word of God.
+More than burnt offerings and sacrifices, the Lord desired a broken heart and a broken spirit.
+In fact, this was the intended outcome of the Law.

 David asked for something that only God could provide.
 What David is asking for can only be answered in Christ:

    [Isa 61:1 KJV] 1 The Spirit of the Lord GOD [is] upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to [them that are] bound;

 This is how Christ described His own ministry.
 His ministry was to those who were the brokenhearted under the Old Covenant.
 The cry of David's heart was answered in the Son of David, Jesus Christ.
 A broken heart is an open heart.
 Psalm 129:23 - "Search me and know my heart".
 David is saying, God my heart is open to you.

-David would identify with Romans 7.
-And he was longing for Romans 8.

-Old Covenant: The Law was an encounter with the Word of God.
-More than burnt offerings and sacrifices, the Lord desired a broken heart and a broken spirit.
-In fact, this was the intended outcome of the Law.
-The alternative outcome was a blinded, hardened heart that wasn't touched by God.
-Only two responses are possible to the Law: being broken or being blinded.

 New Covenant: The very best the Law could do is "break your heart".
 But, thankfully, Christ came for those with a broken heart.
 That's what His ministry was all about.
 When God puts His Spirit and His Law into the hearts of the New Covenant people, Israel will be the nation that God always wanted.
 All the other nations of the world will take notice of this incredible nation.

+The only alternative outcome was a blinded, hardened heart that wasn't touched by God.
+Only two responses are possible to the Law: being broken or being blinded.

 Unfortunately for the nation of Israel, not many had a heart like David's.
 They had opportunities to repent time and again.
 God was incredibly patient with them.
 But most of Israel had the opposite of a broken heart: a hardened heart.
 The only way the nation of Israel will fulfill the purpose God has for them is through a broken heart, not a hard heart.

-The great irony is that the one nation that was supposed to be a light and an example stumbled and was hardened.
-Someday, as the prophet Zechariah says, they will look on the one that they pierced and they will understand.
-Their heart will be opened to Him.
+Christ told the Pharisees that if they would have believed Moses they would have believed Him.
+In other words, they really didn't get what the law was about.

 The Greatest Prayer